CMU-Graphics/Scotty3D/docs/pathtracer/overview.md

 |`student/bsdf.cpp`|Contains implementations of several BSDFs (diffuse, mirror, glass).
 For each, you will define the distribution of the BSDF and write a method to sample from that distribution.|Yes|
 |`student/samplers.cpp`|When implementing raytracing and environment light, we often want to sample randomly from a hemisphere, uniform grid, or shphere.
 This file contains various functions that simulate such random sampling.|Yes|

-Implementing the functionality of PathTracer is split in to 7 tasks; the sidebar on the right contains links to a page for each.